Hamiltonian of polymatrix zero-sum games: The Hamiltonian of poly-matrix zero-sum games

 \subsection{Dissipation FTRL dynamics}

-We now have the conserved quantity $\gfenchel$ of the Hamiltonian system, which measures the distance from the Nash equilibrium.
+We now have the conserved quantity $\gfenchel$ of the Hamiltonian system, which measures the distance from a fully-mixed Nash equilibrium.
 However, it implies that the learning dynamics does not converge to the Nash equilibrium, but rather shows a cyclic behavior around it.
 To resolve this issue, we introduce a perturbation to the FTRL dynamics that breaks the conservation law for $\gfenchel$, so that the learning dynamics converges to the Nash equilibrium, while the Hamiltonian itself (the total utility) is kept as in \eref{eq:energy-conservation} to sustain the global zero-sum property of the game.
-We consider a modified FTRL dynamics by adding perturbation terms to Eqs.~(\ref{eq:dyftrl}) and (\ref{eq:dxftrl}), with $\coeff\in\R_{\geq0}$,